-When Claire returned the car at the end of her finance agreement, she was sent an invoice from the finance provider to pay for exceeding the mileage limit.
+When Claire returned the car at the end of her finance agreement, she was sent an invoice from the finance provider to pay additional charges for exceeding the mileage limit.
 Claire asked us to investigate her complaint because she wasn't aware of the mileage cap and felt she had been treated unfairly.

 Claire entered into a hire purchase agreement for a new car.
 The agreement was set to run for a term of three years.
 At the end of the three years, Claire returned the car to the finance provider.
 They sent her an invoice for £2,000 for exceeding the allowed mileage under the agreement.
 They said the agreement allowed her to drive the car 18,000 miles over the three years of the agreement, but she had in fact driven 28,000 miles.

 Claire said she was unaware of a term that limited the mileage she could drive.
 She said she’d told the dealer the monthly amount she wanted to pay and there was no discussion of a mileage cap.
 She said she’d had hire purchase agreements before and hadn’t been charged excess mileage when she returned the cars.
 She said if she’d known about the limit she wouldn’t have agreed to it as 6,000 miles a year wasn’t enough to cover her driving needs.

 Claire made a complaint to the finance provider.
 The finance provider said in its final response that the agreement clearly set out the annual mileage cap and so they were entitled to charge Claire for going over the allowed mileage.
 Unhappy with the final response letter, Claire asked us to investigate her complaint.